Web Content Display (Global)

-School-approved adjustments to school assessments do not require approval from the SACE Board.
+School-approved adjustments to school and external assessments do not require approval from the SACE Board.
 They should be documented at the school in a central record managed by the SACE Coordinator, such as a spreadsheet.
 A spreadsheet (example) for recording special provisions can be found in forms and support materials.

 Examples of school-approved adjustments include:

 - adjustments to school-assessment tasks (the format, size and scope, the number of assessment design criteria)

 - extensions to school set due dates

 - extra writing time (typically 10 minutes per hour / up to 20 minutes per hour for students with more significant difficulties)